As an Amazon Associate we earn from qualifying purchases.

-I am a huge fan of cranberry juice, so much that we pretty much always have at least one bottle of Cranberry Ocean Spray in the house.
+I am a huge fan of cranberry juice, so much that I pretty much always have at least one bottle of Cranberry Ocean Spray in the house.
 I also really love fresh fruit juices and blended drinks.

 There are two really kinds of “cranberry juice” out there.
 The first kind is the one you get from the store, often called “cranberry cocktail”.
 The second is real, fresh cranberry juice.
-We’re going to walk through how to make your own homemade cranberry juice using fresh cranberries.
+I’m going to walk through how to make your own homemade cranberry juice using fresh cranberries.

 - What is Homemade Cranberry Juice?